arsenico13/dnd-maps/maps/buildings/house-in-the-woods/README.md

 ---

-ENG:
+### ENG

-"House in the woods" is a 10x13 squares map.
+"House in the woods" is a `10x13` squares map.

-All maps here are exported at a scale of 300 pixels per square (3000x3900 pixels).
+All maps in this bundle are exported at a scale of 300 pixels per square (3000x3900 pixels).

-If need to use this with a VTT with squares at 70 pixels (for 5′ squares), resize it to 700x910 pixels.
+__If need to use this with a VTT with squares at 70 pixels (for 5′ squares), resize it to 700x910 pixels.__

 ---

-ITA:
+### ITA

-"House in the woods" è una mappa con griglia da 10x13 celle.
+"House in the woods" è una mappa con griglia da `10x13` celle.

-Tutte le mappe qui presenti sono esportate ad una scala di 300 pixel per cella (3000x3900).
+Tutte le mappe di questo bundle sono esportate ad una scala di 300 pixel per cella (per un totale di 3000x3900 pixel).

-Per usare una di queste mappe in un VTT con celle da 70 pixel l'una, ridimensiona l'immagine a 700x910 pixel.
+__Per usare una di queste mappe in un VTT con celle da 70 pixel l'una, ridimensiona l'immagine a 700x910 pixel.__